Hosting and bandwidth provided by MacAce.net.

 The iPhone 4 and all later models have dual cameras.
 The iPhone 4 has a 5 megapixel HD video/still camera (720p at 30 FPS) and a VGA quality video/still camera.
 The iPhone 4S has a rear camera capable of shooting 8 megapixel stills and 1080p 30 FPS video and the same VGA quality video/still camera as the iPhone 4 on the front.

-Finally, the iPhone 5 has a rear 8 megapixel camera like the iPhone 4S.
-However, the iPhone 5 rear camera has better video stabilization, the ability to take still photos while also recording video, and face detection.
-The iPhone 5 additionally has a better front 1.2 megapixel, 720p "FaceTime HD" camera.
+The iPhone 5, iPhone 5c, and iPhone 5s additionally have a better front 1.2 megapixel, 720p camera.
+The iPhone 5 and iPhone 5c have a rear 8 megapixel camera like the iPhone 4S.
+However, the iPhone 5 and 5c rear camera have better video stabilization, the ability to take still photos while also recording video, and face detection.

 Minor Feature Differences

-The iPhone 3G, iPhone 3GS, iPhone 4, iPhone 4S, and iPhone 5 all have GPS support with the iPhone 4S and iPhone 5 adding support for GLONASS, it's former Soviet counterpart, too.
+The iPhone 3G and later models all have GPS support with the iPhone 4S and later models adding support for GLONASS, it's former Soviet counterpart, too.
 The original iPhone does not support GPS at all.

 The iPhone 3GS and iPhone 4 both have VoiceOver for accessibility, voice control functionality as well as integrated Nike + iPod support, and earlier models do not.
-The iPhone 4S and the iPhone 5 are the only models to support "Siri," Apple's "intelligent assistant" software program, even when upgraded to iOS 6.
+The iPhone 4S and later models add support for "Siri," Apple's "intelligent assistant" software program.

 The performance difference between iPhone models is notable as well.
 Although no official processor and memory information is available, the original iPhone and iPhone 3G both are believed to be powered by a 412 MHz Samsung ARM 11 processor and have 128 MB of RAM.
 As a result, these models provide similar performance.